richardsimms/rsimms-gatsby-blog/content/blog/research-incentives/research-incentives.md

 ---

-# How to choose the right customer research incentives

 ## What are appropriate incentives
 It’s normal to pay participants when they help with research, and people should be compensated for their time.
 However, in some types of research and for some people, paying incentives isn’t appropriate.
 In this case, allowing participants to donate to charities.
 So, the incentives need to be appropriate to the participant’s background and personal circumstances.